krizalic/test-repo-activity-3/Read.md

-How to Create Conflict using Github
+How to Create Conflict  and to Resolved Issues in GitHub

 Please fix this conflict, thank you.